portworx/px-docs/portworx_on_packet.md

 ### Step 7: Launch PX-Enterprise
-[Follow the instructions to launch PX-Enterprise](get-started-px-enterprise.html) Create a Portworx Cluster, and "Get Startup Script" from the "Manage Clusters" page.
+[Follow the instructions to launch PX-Enterprise](get-started-px-enterprise.html)

 Use the docker run command to launch PX-Enterprise, substituting the appropriate multipath devices and network interfaces, as identified from the previous steps.